MohammedH2019/Linux-Foundation-Sys-Admin-Prep/Essential_Commands.md

  * `ls -li`
    outputs the inode number for all the files in the current directory

+ ## lstattr +chattr command

+ lstattr command allows you to view attributes for a given file and directories. chattr command allows you to set attributes to a given file.

+ * `lstattr -R `
+   Recursively list attributes of directories and their contents
+ * `lstattr file1 `
+   Recursively list attributes of a given file and their contents
+ * `sudo chattr +i file1 `
+   The file will be marked as "immutable", meaning its data (and some vital metadata) cannot be changed, even by root, until the attribute is unset.
+ * `sudo chattr +a file1 `
+   The file will be marked  as appended meaning that it can only be appended.
+ * `sudo chattr -i file1 `
+   The immutable attribute will be removed from this file(unset the attribute)

 ## Grep command + regex